MDilipKumar015/Student-TransferCreditInformation_APIs/README.md

 ## Description

-This project involves Postman API collection to fetch the Transfer Credit informations.
+This project involves Postman API collection to fetch the Transfer Credit Informations.

 ## Installation